 I fell in love with treating trauma survivors in 2007, and I’ve never looked back.
-I am non-judgmental and understanding about things that you may have been through as a trauma survivor.
-I am energized by meeting new patients who are ready to take the necessary steps to make a positive change.
-It is an honor to be part of this healing process, and I am very passionate about helping people reclaim their lives.
+I help patients who are ready to take the necessary steps to make a positive change.
+It is an honor to be part of this healing process, and to help people reclaim their lives.

 But, be warned: I’ve been nicknamed “The Velvet Hammer” by previous patients!
 (Don’t worry, they lived to joke about it.).
 Please know that if you join me for treatment we are going to DO THE DAMN THING.
 I see therapy as a change agent, meaning I’m not here to help you maintain your symptoms.
 I’m here to help you squash them.

 All of those painful images, dark thoughts, and overwhelming guilt and shame?
 I’m happy to get in there with you and deal with the tough stuff.
 My job is to help you get the most out of your treatment.
 When you are finished with treatment I want you to know you got everything out of your work with me.
 And don’t worry, there will be laughs along the way!
 (I may or may not have a soft hammer in my office gifted to me by a former colleague.)

 I love what I do, can you tell?

 Now for the stuff that make me qualified to do what I do:

 Before I became a trauma therapist here in Cincinnati, I earned a Master’s of Social Work degree from the University of Cincinnati in 2006 and I am independently licensed.
 I graduated with a focus in clinical social work, specializing in mental heath.